 Internet Addiction Test - NetAddiction.
-The Internet Addiction Test (IAT) is the first Validated measure of Internet Addiction described in the IAT Manual to measure Internet use in terms of mild, moderate, to several levels of addiction.
+The Internet Addiction Test emerged as the first validated measure of Internet and technology addiction.

 What is Internet addiction?
+Internet addiction is a growing problem facing today's society that is plaguing many families, couples, and individuals both young and old.
 Internet and Computer Addiction: Signs, Symptoms, and Help for Balancing Your Time Online and Off.
 Cyberaddiction.
 There's more to cyber dependency than meets the eye.
 Internet Addiction and Online Addiction.
 By John M.

 A member of the Kwon civic group in South Korea, Kim Nam-Hee, asked a classroom of 10 year old students compare the hours they spend on their smartphones with the time they spend interacting with relatives.
 She found a disturbing gap between the amount of digital and human interaction they were engaging in.
 The consequences of this are very serious.
 Human interaction helps a child to develop emotionally and behaviourally in a way that communicating over smartphone cannot.
 Adults are no less likely to become addicted to their smartphones though, and the costs are no less destructive.
 Are you a netaholic?
 Commentaire.
 Premiere: Stromae Warns Of The Tweetpocalypse In Amazingly Animated "Carmen" Video.